lgibelli/singularity-docs/index.rst

 | Of course, Singularity recipe files can be used as the target when
   building a container.
 For detailed information on writing Singularity recipe files, please see the `Container Recipes docs <#container-recipes>`_.
-| Let’s say you already have the following container recipe file called
+| Let’s say you already have the following container recipe file called ``Singularity``
   , and you want to use it to build a container.

 ::